Multi-Scale Methods and Emergence in Neural and Cognitive Science

 Keynote: Daniel Polani - Organisation of the Information Flow in the Perception-Action Loop

-Keynote: Stuart Kaufman (remote) - The Indefinite: A Third Transition in Science
+Keynote: Stuart Kauffman (remote) - The Indefinite: A Third Transition in Science

 Special session: Br.
-Phap Linh (remote) - Guided meditation
+Phap Linh (remote) - the mathematics of interbeingβa meditation

 Chris Harris - Embodied neurorobotics